isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution82.md

 ### Things to Note
 Equipment must meet the following:

-- User ozonised tech generating active oxygen at output between 20mg - 1g/hr
+Generate active oxygen at an output between 20mg - 1g/hr

+Emit negative ion at more than 2 million/cm3

-- Area coverage at least 36.5square meter
+Area coverage at least 36.5 m2

-- Effective sterilisation & reduce bacteria count by 90%
+Effective sterilisation & reduce bacteria count by 90%
-- Installation & maintenance costs not supported
-- For sectors (e.g F&B) requiring high level of sanitisation.
-Office spaces not supported.

-Additional criteria: Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

-No change in vendor allowed

 ### Contact Information
 N.A.